IP-CAM/Opencart-Demo-Simulation/README.md

 - REST API testing with `Python requests`
 - Behavior-Driven Development (BDD) with `Behave`
 - Page Object Model (POM) for maintainability
-- Integration with a MySQL database for dynamic test data
+- Integration with MySQL database for dynamic test data and API validation
 - Logging, assertions, and clean structure following SRP & DRY principles
 - GitHub repository integrated with Jenkins for continuous integration and automated testing.